Aldo Leopold: Nature writing

-Aldo Leopold’s place in the world of nature writing is poised at a pivotal juncture in history, drawing from the writings of Henry David Thoreau and other 19th century thinkers, while also laying the groundwork for contemporary authors such as Kathleen Dean Moore, Wendell Barry, and Scott Russell Sanders; according to Sanders, "Aldo Leopold remains a vital figure for us today … because he analyzed the sources of ecological damage with unprecedented clarity, and he wrote about possible remedies as compellingly as any American ever has.”
+Aldo Leopold's place in the world of nature writing is poised at a pivotal juncture in history, drawing from the writings of Henry David Thoreau and other 19th century thinkers, while also laying the groundwork for contemporary authors such as Kathleen Dean Moore, Wendell Berry, and Scott Russell Sanders; according to Sanders, "Aldo Leopold remains a vital figure for us today … because he analyzed the sources of ecological damage with unprecedented clarity, and he wrote about possible remedies as compellingly as any American ever has.”

 Leopold's nature writing is notable for its simple directness.
 His portrayals of various natural environments through which he had moved, or had known for many years, displayed impressive intimacy with what exists and happens in nature.
 This includes detailed diaries and journals of his Forest Service activity, hunting and field experience, as well as observations and activities at his Sand County farm.
 He offered frank criticism of the harm he believed was frequently done to natural systems (such as land) out of a sense of a culture or society's sovereign ownership over the land base – eclipsing any sense of a community of life to which humans belong.
 He felt the security and prosperity resulting from "mechanization" now gives people the time to reflect on the preciousness of nature and to learn more about what happens there; however, he also wrote, "Theoretically, the mechanization of farming ought to cut the farmer's chains, but whether it really does is debatable."

 A Sand County Almanac

-In A Sand County Almanac, Aldo Leopold’s beautiful prose gives voice to his heartfelt wonder of the natural world, as well as an urgent conviction to preserve it, by way of a writing style that is “poetic, succinct and inspiring.”
+In A Sand County Almanac, Aldo Leopold's prose gives voice to his wonder of the natural world, as well as an urgent conviction to preserve it, by way of a writing style that is “poetic, succinct and inspiring.”